mikejarema/hunting_season/README.md

 1. `bundle exec rake` which stubs out all of the calls to Product Hunt's API to local files.

-2. `TOKEN=mytoken SKIP_CALL_STUBS=true bundle exec rake` which runs tests against live data from the Product Hunt API.
+2. `TOKEN=mytoken USE_LIVE_API=true bundle exec rake` which runs tests against live data from the Product Hunt API.

 ## Contributing